encukou/cpython/Doc/reference/lexical_analysis.rst

 :dfn:`formatted string literal`; see :ref:`f-strings`.
 The ``'f'`` may be combined with ``'r'``, but not with ``'b'`` or ``'u'``, therefore raw formatted strings are possible, but formatted bytes literals are not.

-In triple-quoted literals, unescaped newlines and quotes are allowed (and are retained), except that three unescaped quotes in a row terminate the literal.
-(A "quote" is the character used to open the literal, i.e. either ``'`` or ``"``.)

 .. index:: physical line, escape sequence, Standard C, C
    single: \ (backslash); escape sequence